loopwerk/loopwerk.io/content/articles/2026-02-18-umami-vs-plausible.md

 On the practical side, Plausible supports data import from Google Analytics and via CSV files.
 Umami has no import at all; if you're switching, you start with a blank slate.

-And if you're willing to pay for Plausible's cloud offering, their bot filtering is genuinely good.
+And if you're willing to pay for Plausible's cloud offering, their bot filtering is really good.
 Nothing in the open source self-hosted analytics space comes close to that.

 ## Why I switched to Umami

-I'll be honest: I do not really like Umami's UI, and it caused me to think long and hard before I switched over.
+To be honest, I do not really like Umami's UI, and it caused me to think long and hard before I switched over.
 Missing features such as the Google Search Console integration and scroll depth tracking didn't help either.

 But there are two big things that drew me in: